onera/Noda/doc/source/basic_use.rst

 Noda solves the diffusion problem along one space coordinate, in either of three geometric configurations:

-    * planar - 1D: this represents a slab of given thickness in one direction and translational symmetry in the two other directions, described in cartesian coordinates.
+    * planar : a slab of given thickness in one direction and translational symmetry in the two other directions, described in Cartesian coordinates.
-    * cylindrical - 2D radial: a cylinder with translational and rotational symmetry with respect to its axis, described in cylindrical coordinates.
+    * cylindrical : a cylinder with translational and rotational symmetry with respect to its axis, described in cylindrical coordinates.
-    * spherical - 3D radial: a sphere with rotational symmetry with respect to its center, described in spherical coordinates.
+    * spherical : a sphere with rotational symmetry with respect to its center, described in spherical coordinates.

 The ``geometry`` parameter takes either argument ('planar', 'cylindrical' or